 Buoys used to provide safe navigation in harbours and channels used solely by small-craft are generally small.
 Some would say, minuscule.
 In good visibility and calm conditions they are hard to spot without binoculars.
 In choppy conditions, from the deck of a small boat, much harder.
 Their radar-return is minimal, so don't expect your radar to pick them up!

-Although not indicated on CHS charts, Canadian Coast Guard does buoy small harbours and anchorages.
+Although not indicated on CHS charts, Canadian Coast Guard does buoy many small harbours and anchorages.
 The chartlets on this website show these buoys where known to exist.